saint11/DeadWeight/source/index.md

 Equipped armor and helmet go on the torso slots, wielded items, including torches go on the hands.
 Unless the player has a really good explanation, a character can only wield one item on each hand, even with 2 slots.
 For just carrying stuff, carrying 2 items on each hand is fine.

+The character clothes that are not considered armor do not occupy a slot.
+You can write them down on the notes section.

 <pagebreak>

 # About

 The goal of **Dead Weight** is to capture the classic feeling of dungeon crawling tabletop RPGs and board games.
-It is inspired by many others, borrowing a lot from Blades in the Dark, HeroQuest (the board game), Knave, The Black Hack and Torchbearer.
+It is inspired by many others, borrowing a lot from Blades in the Dark, HeroQuest (the board game), Forbidden Lands, Knave, The Black Hack and Torchbearer.

 This system [open source](https://github.com/saint11/DeadWeight) and is released under [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/),you are free to hack, copy, change and even sell works derivative from this system, as long you give proper attribution.
 The **Dead Weight** logo cannot be used without express permission, though.